lannah2/MCA-2024/week3.md

 ### The 'Pitch' Element
 - In MusicXML, the pitch is referred to as a number.
 For example, pitch=63.
-- However, in MEI, the element is referred to as 'pname' and is assigned a letter - for example, 'C'. this suggests that MEI is more comprehensible than MusicXML in terms of understanding notation.
+- However, in MEI, the element is referred to as 'pname' and is assigned a letter - for example, 'C'.
+This suggests that MEI is more comprehensible than MusicXML in terms of understanding notation in an academic environment.
+However, MusicXML is in a more standardised format, making it more accessible and transferrable.

+### Implications
+The differences between the two softwares means they are each likely to be utilised for different purposes.
+For example, MusicXML is more effective in accessing and exchanging the data universally, whereas MEI is perhaps more useful to scholars and researchers/archivists who intend to analyse and study the musical data.